Scuba Diving in Playa del Carmen with Xico Dive Center

 Discover Scuba Diving

 No prior experience required.
-Try scuba in a pool then the ocean.
-Dive into the underwater world today!
+Try scuba in a pool first, then join supervised ocean dives with a PADI professional.

 Open Water Course